-Summary: State Party Cape Verde ratified the convention on 19 October 2010.
+Ten-Year Review: State Party Cape Verde ratified the convention on 19 October 2010.
 It has attended meetings of the convention, but not since 2012.
-Cape Verde voted in favor of a key United Nations (UN) resolution promoting implementation of the convention since the first resolution was introduced in 2015.
+Cape Verde has voted in favor of key annual United Nations (UN) resolutions promoting implementation of the convention since the first resolution was introduced in 2015.

 Cape Verde has not provided its initial transparency report for the convention, originally due in September 2011.
 This is required to formally confirm that Cape Verde never used, produced, transferred, or stockpiled cluster munitions.

 The Republic of Cape Verde signed the Convention on Cluster Munitions on 3 December 2008, ratified on 19 October 2010, and the convention entered into force for the country on 1 April 2011.

 Cape Verde has not explained if it has taken any national measures such as legislation to implement the convention.

 As of August 2020, Cape Verde still has not provided its initial Article 7 transparency report for the Convention on Cluster Munitions, which was originally due on 28 September 2011.

 Cape Verde did not participate in the Oslo Process that created the convention before it signed in December 2008.